This post may contain affiliate links. Please read our disclosure policy.

 Buckeyes are already a classic, but here are a few fun ways to change them up:

-• Spiced Buckeyes: Add a pinch of cinnamon or cayenne to the peanut butter mixture for a warm or spicy kick.
+• Spiced Buckeyes: Add a pinch of cinnamon or cayenne to the peanut butter mixture.

-• White Chocolate Coating: Swap the semi-sweet chocolate for white chocolate for a sweeter, creamier coating.
+• White Chocolate Coating: Swap the semi-sweet chocolate for white chocolate.

 • Coconut Buckeyes: Stir in shredded coconut or roll the finished buckeyes in coconut flakes.

-• Double Chocolate Filling: Mix mini chocolate chips into the peanut butter mixture for extra chocolate flavor.
+• Double Chocolate Filling: Mix mini chocolate chips into the peanut butter mixture.

 • Buckeye Bars: Press the peanut butter mixture into a 5×7-inch baking dish lined with parchment paper, spread melted chocolate on top, and chill for about an hour.
 Once set, lift it out using the parchment and slice into squares.